bang-olufsen/bang_olufsen-hacs/README.md

 ## Entities

-The mozart integration adds an array of different useful entities that are generated and added automatically upon setup, customized for the supported features of the Mozart device.
+This integration adds an array of different useful entities that are generated and added automatically upon setup, customized for the supported features of the device.

 ```python
 SUPPORTS_PROXIMITY_SENSOR = (